stanichor/stanichor.github.io/_posts/2025-10-14-male-attraction.md

 Notable positive correlations include the ones between Free Spirit & Intellectual, Free Spirit & Girl Next Door, and Free Spirit & Fashionista.
 I don't know why these correlations appear.

 Notable negative correlations include the ones between Curvy Girl & Innocent Girl, and Amazon & Innocent Girl.
-This also make sense: both the Curvy Girl archetype and the Amazon archetype are "big", and that's reflected in the items that load on them.
+This also makes sense: both the Curvy Girl archetype and the Amazon archetype are "big", and that's reflected in the items that load on them.
 Meanwhile, the Innocent Girl factor has items that reflect smallness, such as 'Slender', 'Small Hands', and 'Little noses'.

 ## Takeaways